sleevezipper/hass-workstation-service/README.md

 As a prerequisite, make sure you have an MQTT username and password available.
 Using Home Assistant in combination with the Mosquitto broker add-on and integration?
 You can both use a Home Assistant account and a local account.
 From a security perspective, we recommend a local account as this only provides access to the MQTT Broker and not to your Home Assistant instance.

 Now that you are all set, make sure to run the `hass-workstation-service.exe` executable first.
 This executable is responsible for setting up the sensors and talking with your MQTT Broker.
 To configure the service, start the `UserInterface.exe` executable.
 Add your `hostname` or `IP address`, `port`, `username` and `password` and click on Save.
 In case you use the Mosquitto add-in, provide port `8883` and check `Use TLS`.
+If you don;t want to use TLS the default port is `1883`.
 The application will mention "All good" when configured correctly.

 ### Updating